TJBriggs/mastering-markdown/markdown.md

 ~~Strikethrough~~ with double tildas ~~

-Headings:
+## Headings Variations

-Hashed headings create IDs for anchor linking which can come in handy for a table of contents
+Hashed headings create IDs for anchor linking which can come in handy for a table of contents.

 # H1 with single hash #